 A company’s identity and brand is one of its most important and valuable assets.
 Trademarks include business names, symbols, phrases, logos, and other distinctive marks to identify a product or service.
 These trademarks are generally developed at great time and expense.
 Trademarks and other intellectual property rights can be purchased, sold, licensed, or otherwise transferred to others – with limited exceptions.
 Thus, trademarks are extremely important to all business owners that provide a product or service.

-CBD and hemp services and/or product trademarks are now generally eligible for federal trademark registration through the United States Patent and Trademark Office (USPTO).
+CBD and hemp service and/or product trademarks are now generally eligible for federal trademark registration through the United States Patent and Trademark Office (USPTO).
 The USPTO has published specific guidance related to trademarks involving hemp, CBD, and cannabis – USPTO Examination Guide 1-19 – Examination of Marks for Cannabis-Related Goods and Services After Enactment of the 2018 Farm Bill.
 This short-and-sweet trademark guide was published by the USPTO to help the public understand the remaining guardrails on the hemp and CBD industry from the USPTO’s perspective.
 Note, the USPTO’s main concern is ensuring that it only grants trademarks for proper hemp and CBD products, and not cannabis.
 Trademark registration is subject to the same 0.3% THC by dry weight requirements as the FDA, DEA, and any other federal regulatory agency.

 Note, as discussed above, the FDA already deems CBD intended for human consumption to be unlawful in any context other than Epidiolex.
 Therefore, the USPTO will refuse any hemp or CBD related applications for any products intended for human consumption.